 As the managed IoT connectivity market evolves and matures, something of a pattern has emerged.
 With the number and range of use-cases expanding, IoT applications tend to gravitate to one of the three connectivity alternatives: permanent local, flexible localization, or ad hoc roaming.
+This blog will deep dive into comparing eSIM vs Multi-IMSI and explain why Pelion thinks eSIM is the right tool for the job.
 While each model has advantages and drawbacks, there’s no one-size-fits-all option, forcing organizations to continue making hard decisions with long-reaching consequences.

 As the introduction previews, machine-to-machine (M2M) connectivity such as IoT comes in many flavors, serving multiple purposes.
 All that some use-cases will ever likely need is local connectivity permanently linked to one preferred network operator.
 Still, provisioning and activating connectivity remain burdensome, and who’s to say that today’s operator-of-choice will remain competitive in terms of access capabilities and usage costs over the extended lifespan of a typical IoT deployment.
 Additionally, while traditional roaming can accommodate some applications, either because the flexibility is advantageous, the duration is relatively short, or the data quantities are light, it is becoming problematic for specific use-cases.